-Please visit WMM Internships page for forms and more information on the application process.
+Please visit WMM Jobs and Internships page for forms and more information on the application process.

 Important note about internships: As of March 2014, George Mason University may no longer arrange for academic credit through internships completed in Maryland.
 This relates directly to a policy passed by the Maryland Higher Education Commission.
 Some exceptions exist for federal agencies and cases when prior and explicit approval for the university to operate in that state has been obtained.